farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Blood is Thicker Than Water.** +2 to Rapport when dealing with members of your extended family.
 (Peter Blake)
 - **Captain’s Word.** Once per scene, you may roll Rapport to command your crew as a free action.
 (Peter Blake)
 - **Child of the Court.** Gain a +2 bonus to any attempt to overcome obstacles with Rapport when you’re at an aristocratic function, such as a royal ball.
 (Fate Core, p.90)
-- **Good Cop.** Kindness is more effective when given a basis for comparison. +2 to Rapport when creating advantages to assist someone who has the Bad Cop stunt. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Good Cop.** Kindness is more effective when given a basis for comparison. +2 to Rapport when creating advantages to assist someone who has the Bad Cop stunt.
 - **Honest Salesman.** Making a sale comes as naturally to you as breathing. +2 to Rapport when using it to sell goods or services. (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))
 - **Master of the Mob.** +2 to Rapport when dealing with a crowd or mob.
 (Peter Blake)
 - **Negotiator.** +2 to Rapport when you try to broker an end to an armed conflict.
 (Peter Blake)